-To achieve the optimum performance from the AD5763 over its full operating temperature range, a precision voltage reference must be used.
-Give thought to the selection of a precision voltage reference.
-The AD5763 has two reference inputs, REFA and REFB.
+To achieve the optimum performance from the AD5765 over its full operating temperature range, a precision voltage reference must be used.
+Thought should be given to the selection of a precision voltage reference.
+The AD5765 has two reference inputs, REFAB and REFCD.
 The voltages applied to the reference inputs are used to provide a buffered positive and negative reference for the DAC cores.
 Therefore, any error in the voltage reference is reflected in the outputs of the device.

-There are four possible sources of error to consider when choosing a voltage reference for high accuracy applications: initial accuracy, temperature coefficient of the output voltage, long term drift, and output voltage noise.
+There are four possible sources of error to consider when choosing a voltage reference for high accuracy applications: initial accuracy, temperature coefficient of the output voltage, long-term drift, and output voltage noise.

-Initial accuracy error on the output voltage of an external reference could lead to a full-scale error in the DAC.
-Therefore, to minimize these errors, a reference with a low initial accuracy error specification is preferred.
-Choosing a reference with an output trim adjustment, such as the ADR430, allows a system designer to trim system errors by setting the reference voltage to a voltage other than the nominal.
-The trim adjustment can also be used at temperatures to trim out any error.
+Initial accuracy error on the output voltage of an external reference may lead to a full-scale error in the DAC.
+Therefore, to minimize these errors, a reference with low initial accuracy error specification is preferred.
+Choosing a reference with an output trim adjustment, such as the ADR430, allows a system designer to trim system errors out by setting the reference voltage to a voltage other than the nominal.
+The trim adjustment can also be used at temperature to trim out any error.